aunonno403/Android-QR-scanner-app/PROJECT_EXPLANATION.md

 ## 🎯 What Does This App Do?

 ### Core Features:
+1. **Offline/Online Mode**: Choose between offline mode (local scanning only) or online mode (with cloud features)
-1. **User Authentication**: Users can sign up and log in using email and password
+2. **User Authentication**: Users can sign up and log in using email and password (online mode)
-2. **Real-time QR Scanning**: Point your camera at a QR code to scan it instantly
+3. **Real-time QR Scanning**: Point your camera at a QR code to scan it instantly
+4. **Duplicate Scan Prevention**: Smart detection prevents the same QR code from being registered multiple times
-3. **Gallery Scanning**: Select an image from your phone to extract QR codes
+5. **Gallery Scanning**: Select an image from your phone to extract QR codes
+6. **QR Code Generator**: Create your own QR codes from any text or URL
-4. **Smart Detection**: Automatically identifies if the scanned content is a URL, email, phone number, or plain text
+7. **Smart Detection**: Automatically identifies if the scanned content is a URL, email, phone number, or plain text
-5. **URL Viewing**: Opens URLs in a built-in browser (WebView)
+8. **URL Viewing**: Opens URLs in a built-in browser (WebView)
-6. **Scan History**: All scans are saved to Firebase and displayed in a list
+9. **Scan History with Filters**: All scans are saved to Firebase with filters for Scanned/Generated/All entries
-7. **Content Actions**: Copy, share, or delete scanned content
+10. **Content Actions**: Copy, share, or delete scanned content
-8. **Flashlight**: Toggle your phone's flash for scanning in dark environments
+11. **Flashlight**: Toggle your phone's flash for scanning in dark environments
+12. **User Profile Management**: View your profile with statistics and logout option
+13. **Mode Switching**: Change between online and offline mode anytime from settings

 ---